jordantai/portfolio/content/blog/this-is-a-test-post.md

 title: This is a test post
 description: Testing Netlify CMS and Gatsby
 ---
-Wow how easy was this!
+Wow, how easy was this!